Fat-Frumos/Enterprise/README.md

 + reviews the order
 + may reject it,
 + giving a reason.
-- also registers the return of the car,
++ also registers the return of the car,
 + in case of car damage he issues an invoice for repairs through the system.

 The system administrator has the rights:
 ====car====
-- adding,
+- adding (upload),
 - deleting cars,
-- editing car information(upload);
++ editing car information;
 [//]: # label.jsp (<form action="/cars" method="post">)

 - ====user====